ZoheirBE/TemplateDev/README.md

 - Avoid enums; use const objects with 'as const' assertion
 - Use functional components with TypeScript interfaces
 - Define strict types for message passing between different parts of the extension
-- Use absolute imports for all files @/...
+- Use path aliases for imports: `@/*` for src directory and `shared/*` for shared directory
 - Avoid try/catch blocks unless there's good reason to translate or handle error in that abstraction
 - Use explicit return types for all functions

 ## State Management
-- Use React Context for global state when needed
+- Use React Context with TypeScript for type-safe state management
+- Implement reducer pattern with discriminated union action types
+- Maintain editor state with `EditorProvider` and `useEditor` hook
+- Use singleton services for cross-component state (e.g., `SyncService`, `FileWatcherService`)
-- Implement proper cleanup in useEffect hooks
+- Implement proper cleanup in useEffect hooks with return functions

 ## Syntax and Formatting
 - Use "function" keyword for pure functions